 Limitations:

 - Your desktop app has to stay open.
 Close it and active tasks stop.
-You can't start something, shut your laptop, and expect it to finish.

 - Not suitable for regulated workloads.
 Cowork activity isn't captured in audit logs or compliance exports.
-Don't use it for anything you need to prove to an auditor.

 Getting started (5 minutes):